starship/starship/docs/config/README.md

 ## Terraform

 The `terraform` module shows the currently selected [Terraform workspace](https://www.terraform.io/docs/language/state/workspaces.html) and version.
+It supports both Hashicorp Terraform and OpenTofu for version detection.

 ::: tip

-By default the Terraform version is not shown, since this is slow for current versions of Terraform when a lot of plugins are in use.
+By default the Terraform/OpenTofu version is not shown, since this is slow for current versions when a lot of plugins are in use.
 If you still want to enable it, [follow the example shown below](#with-terraform-version).

 :::